EnigmaCurry/curlbomb/README.md

 from stdin.

 Note that the run subcommand is implied if you are pipeing data to curlbomb.
-For instnace, this command is assumed that the run command is desired even if not explicitly used:
+For instance, this command is assumed that the run command is desired even if not explicitly used:

     echo "./run_server.sh" | curlbomb